 - Experience of working in complex and volatile contexts, including familiarity with the humanitarian context of Syria or the Middle East, would be an advantage.

 Living Conditions / Environmental Conditions

-- This position is an unaccompanied.
-It is based in Erbil or Derek depending on the security situation.
-As of writing Erbil is currently where the program managers are based but there are plans to move into Derek in March.
-The office in Derik was opened in December 2019 and has a small contingent of international staff providing links to national staff in the other offices in NE Syria.
-The town is perceived as less conservative, offering opportunities for social life.
+- This position is an unaccompanied position.
+The position is based in Derik.
+A new office in Derik has been recently opened with a small contingent of international staff providing links to national staff in the other offices in NE Syria.
+The town is perceived as less conservative, offering opportunities for a social life outside work hours.
 Location of the position may change as the security situation in NE Syria is fluid.

-- Security situation in Erbil is generally good with a potential for a good social life with restaurants, bars and gyms and a large expat community.
-Derik is a small town with a few restaurants.
-There are a number of NGOs with their international staff based in Derik.
+- General security situation in Derik is generally good and there is potential for a relatively good social life with a number of restaurants and a growing expat community.
 It is close to the Iraq border.
 Outside Derik, Hasakeh Governorate is considered one of the more stable areas in Syria however, the recent incursion by Turkey has made the area less stable and the security situation is under constant review.
 Mobile phones and cellular service are widely available.
 Internet is available in all PIN’s offices and guesthouses.
 There are a number of health services available with medevac mechanism for INGO’s members.
 There is reasonable access to most consumer goods.

 - Team members are expected to conduct themselves in a professional manner and respect local laws, customs and PIN's policies, procedures, and values at all times and in all in-country venues.

 - Working environment in a well-established and growing humanitarian organization;

 - Salary and benefits according to PIN salary scale and HR policies; expected starting monthly salary 2 900 EUR (including per diems)

 - Accommodation in PIN’s guesthouse on PIN’s expenses;